 Breathing practices help to centre individuals in their own body – even steps as simple as noticing the speed, duration, and placement of breath can be a significant achievement in improving your relationship with your body.

 When practising different postures, it’s helpful to take time to notice which muscles are activated in the stretch – this will, in turn, reconnect you to your body.
 As Van Der Kolk writes: ‘Simply noticing what you feel fosters emotional regulation, and it helps you to stop trying to ignore what is going on inside you.’

-Regular yoga has been shown to reduce physiological arousal in those with PTSD, helping the autonomic nervous system (ANS) to adapt better to triggers and stimuli.
-In other words, yoga helps minimise the risk of the body experiencing intrusive memories and other physical symptoms of PTSD.
+Regular yoga has been shown to reduce physiological arousal in those with PTSD and C-PTSD, helping the autonomic nervous system (ANS) to adapt better to triggers and stimuli.
+In other words, yoga helps minimise the risk of the body experiencing intrusive memories and other physical symptoms of PTSD and C-PTSD.
 This can, in turn, reduce emotional arousal and consequent distress.